sanches-davi/ames-housing-price-prediction/README.md

 This strategy was especially important because many missing values in the Ames Housing dataset represent the absence of a property feature, such as no garage, no basement, no fireplace or no pool.

-**Main insight:**
-The preprocessing step preserved the real meaning of missing values instead of treating all missing data as the same problem.

 ### 7.4 Baseline Models

 Before training more complex models, baseline models were created to define minimum performance references.